Prepare for your mind to be blown. Ready? Homemade energy bars. Three ingredients. No cooking. No tricks. No kidding.

 Process continuously for 30 seconds.
 By this point, the ingredients should all have broken down into crumb-sized pieces.
 Scrape the edges of the bowl and beneath the blade to make sure nothing is sticking.

 Divide into bars.
-Unwrap the chilled power bar dough and transfer to a cutting board.
+Unwrap the chilled dough and transfer to a cutting board.
 Cut into 8 large bars or 16 small squares, as desired.
 Wrap each bar in plastic wrap or wax paper.

 Store the bars.
-Store the bars in the fridge for several weeks or in the freezer for up to three months.
+Store the bars in the fridge for several weeks or in the freezer for up to 3 months.
 The bars can be eaten straight from the fridge or freezer and will be firm, but chewy.
 Room-temperature bars are perfectly fine to eat and can be kept in a lunch bag or backpack all day, but will be more soft and paste-like.

-Try These Combinations!
+Try these combinations!
 Cherry-almond, apricot-almond, cranberry-pecan, apple-cinnamon-walnut

-Try These Add-Ins!
+Try these add-ins!
 Shredded coconut, chia seeds, chocolate chips, cacao nibs, cocoa powder, crystalized ginger, ground cinnamon, ground nutmeg, ground cardamom, lemon zest, lime zest